Hanifff/Hanifff/README.md

-# Hi there, I'm Hanif Tadjik! 👋
+# Hi there! 👋

-Welcome to my GitHub profile!
-I'm a passionate software developer with an MSc in Computer Science.
-I have a keen interest in **Distributed Systems**, **Web 3.0**, and **AI**.
-I love building efficient and scalable systems that solve real-world problems.
+I am a Senior Consultant with an MSc degree in Computer Science.
+I specialize in designing and developing fault-tolerant, data-intensive, and secure systems.
+Passionate about AI, Web 3.0, software development and architecture, and cloud computing.
+I have extensive experience across the technology stack.
+My background includes developing secure distributed systems, software engineering, data management, and the application of machine learning and AI.
+I excel in team settings, foster innovation, and am keen to embrace new challenges.

 - 💼 Currently working at [Sopra Steria](https://www.soprasteria.com/)
 - 🌍 Based in Oslo, Norway
-- 🌱 I’m currently advancing my knowlege in **advanced machine learning algorithms** and **distributed systems architecture and development**
 - 👯 I’m looking to collaborate on **open-source Web 3.0 and AI projects**
-- 💬 Ask me about **Web 3.0, AI, Microservices, Distributed Systems, Cloud, Go, C#, Python, React, Vue js**
+- 💬 Ask me about **Web 3.0, AI, Distributed Systems, and Cloud.**
 - 🌐 [Visit My Portfolio](https://haniftadjik.com)
-- ⚡ Fun fact: I enjoy reading about quantum computing and its potential applications in security!

 ---